microsoft/react-native-dualscreen/twopane-navigation/packages/twopane-navigation/ReadME.md

 #### Screens

-singleScreen- will call every action specifically for the singleScreen stack
+onePane- will call every action specifically for the onePane stack

-dualScreen - will call every action specifically for the dualScreen stack
+twoPane - will call every action specifically for the twoPane stack

-autoScreen - will check to see if the user is currently in singleScreen or DualScreen mode, and will call the appropriate action the current modes stack.
+autoPane - will check to see if the user is currently in onePane or twoPane mode, and will call the appropriate action the current modes stack.

 - Example:
-  If in singleScreen mode will call an action only to the single screen stack.
+  If in onePane mode will call an action only to the ONE screen stack.

-  If in dualScreen mode will call an action only to the dual screen stack
+  If in twoPane mode will call an action only to the TWO screen stack

 #### Methods

-- (single | dual | auto)Screen.Add - Pushes element to the top of the stack
+- (ONE | TWO | auto)Screen.Add - Pushes element to the top of the stack

-- (single | dual | auto)Screen.AddOrMoveToFront - Automatically pushes element to the top of stack or if the key is already in the stack,move that key to the top of the stack based on screen size
+- (ONE | TWO | auto)Screen.AddOrMoveToFront - Automatically pushes element to the top of stack or if the key is already in the stack,move that key to the top of the stack based on screen size

-- (single | dual | auto)Screen.BackToHome - Removes all elements of the stack and returns the base element of the stack
+- (ONE | TWO | auto)Screen.BackToHome - Removes all elements of the stack and returns the base element of the stack

-- (single | dual | auto)Screen.GoBack - Go back one element in the stack
+- (ONE | TWO | auto)Screen.GoBack - Go back one element in the stack

-- (single | dual | auto)Screen.ReplaceScreen - Replace the default element for this component
+- (ONE | TWO | auto)Screen.ReplaceScreen - Replace the default element for this component

-- (single | dual | auto)Screen.ReplaceHeader - Replace the default header for this component
+- (ONE | TWO | auto)Screen.ReplaceHeader - Replace the default header for this component

 #### Hooks